mendix/docs/content/en/docs/catalog/manage/curate.md

 Add tags to categorize a registered service and provide additional means for finding the service.
 Tags that are specified for a service also apply to the datasets and attributes that are exposed in the service.
 Specify tags for the selected service by following these steps:

-1. In the **Search Details** screen of a selected service, click **Edit** to display the **DataSource Metadata** box.
+1. On the Data source page of a selected service, click **Edit** to display the Edit data source screen.
-2. To add tags, click the empty **Tag** input area:
+2. To add tags, click the empty **Tags** input area:

     {{< figure src="/attachments/catalog/curate/service-metadata-tags.png" alt="tags" >}}

-3. To add or edit the tags, enter a tag string and press **Enter** or select one from the list of existing tags that are used in the Catalog and displayed when you start typing in the **Tag** field.
+3. To add or edit the tags, enter a tag string and press **Enter** or select one from the list of existing tags that are used in the Catalog.
 To separate multiple tags, use spaces.

     {{% alert color="info" %}}Tags can only contain lower-case letters, numbers, and underscores.
 They must have a minimum of 2 characters.
 If you use capital letters when typing the tag string, they will be converted to lower-case. {{% /alert %}}

 4. You can enter multiple tags separated by spaces.
-You can remove tags by clicking the **x**.
+You can remove tags by clicking the **X**.

-5. When you are finished specifying the tags, click **Save Changes** to register the changes and the tags will be shown in the **Service Metadata** pane.
+5. When you are finished specifying the tags, click **Save** to register the changes.
+The tags will be shown on the Data source page.

 ### 5.3 Adding Authentication to a Service {#authentication}